nhsconnect/NHS-Booking-API/pages/fhir_resources/slot.md

 Slots are returned following a <a href='search_free_slots.html'>search for free Slots</a>.
 The slot is linked to other resources through a referenced Schedule resource.

-{% include custom/fhir.reference.html resource="Slot" page="CareConnect-Slot-1" fhirname="Schedule" fhirlink="slot.html" content="-" userlink="" %}
+{% include custom/fhir.reference.html resource="Slot" page="CareConnect-Slot-1" fhirname="Slot" fhirlink="slot.html" content="-" userlink="" %}

 ## Key FHIR Elements ##